Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

     - neverwinter
 ---

+Looks like I accidentally skipped a few posts when making my last update!
+So instead of going to chapter 04 now, we'll finish out chapter 03 and look at the minor factions over this and the next two posts.

 These factions are considered "minor" because they're either simpler, less powerful, or less involved in the region than the majors.
 Most don't have custom stat blocks associated with them, and even if they do I'll only spend time on